 Safety

-In the interest of student safety and security, the district shall educate students [Optional language: and parents] about appropriate online behavior, including cyberbullying awareness and response; and interacting on social networking sites, in chat rooms, and other forms of direct electronic communications.
+In the interest of student safety and security, the district will educate students [Optional language: and parents] about appropriate online behavior, including cyberbullying awareness and response; interacting on social media; appropriate use of artificial intelligence and other forms of direct electronic communications.

-Students shall not reveal personal information, such as home address or phone number, while using the Internet or electronic communications.
-Without first obtaining permission of the supervising staff member, students shall not use their last name or any other information that might allow another person to locate him or her.
-Students shall not arrange face-to-face meetings with persons met on the Internet or through electronic communications.
+Students must not reveal personal information, such as home address or phone number, while using the Internet or electronic communications.
+Without first obtaining permission of a staff member, students must not use their last name or any other information that might allow another person to locate him or her.
+Students must not arrange face-to-face meetings with persons met on the Internet or through electronic communications.

 Vandalism